-- Obsidian uses local Markdown files, so there's no proprietary format to worry about if it disappears.
+- Obsidian uses local Markdown files, so, unlike some cloud based apps, there's no proprietary format to worry about if Obsidian suddenly stops being developed.

 - They have a paid option for end-to-end encryption.

-- Local files can use version control or be synced to a cloud.
-They can also be used with automation tools (more on that next issue).
+- Local files can use version control like git or be synced to a cloud service (Obsidian also offers a paid sync service).